yetson0/digital-cv/index.md

 `2022`
 **JavaScript Programming**, _Warsaw School of Computer Science_; 10h, scope: learning the fundamentals of JavaScript: variables, loops, conditional statements, functions, use of arrays; working with the DOM tree (searching for tree elements, modifying, deleting, adding, styling, adding events); practical use of new elements of the language (ECMAScript 6+ standard) rest and spread operatiors, class syntax, arrow functions, destructuring, template strings.

-`Dec 2023` **Amazon AWS**.
-Devops workshop organized by Amazon.
-Cloud infrastructure setup with focus on Perforce.
+`Dec 2023` **Amazon AWS Warsaw**.
+Workshop for Devops from Amazon AWS Warsaw Department.
+Cloud infrastructure setups for Gamedev and Perforce.

 `2022`
 **Google Cloud Fundamentals: Core Infrastructure**, Google Cloud.